 1) The impeller agitation can lead to stratification and create microenvironments in which inconsistent nutrient delivery and build-up of waste products (e.g., lactic acid and ammonia) can lead to poor cell health.
-This can result in variable product quality the tank.
+This can result in variable product quality in the tank.

 2) Agitation caused by impeller rotation, sparging (bubbling a gas through the culture for cellular respiration), and exposure to gas-liquid interfaces (Thomas and Geer, 2011) can cause shear stress (movement of fluid across a solid boundary, like the outside of a cell or against a folded protein).
 Shear stress is a well-documented issue in biomanufacturing that influences both cell health and protein quality (Nesta et al., 2017).
-Shear stress is especially concerning for product quality, since it may to expression of undesired proteins, variations in biological activities, like post-translational modifications like glycosylation patterns (Senger and Karim, 2003; Goldman et al., 1998), or protein aggregation (Nesta et al., 2017).
+Shear stress is especially concerning for product quality, since it may lead to expression of undesired proteins, variations in biological activities like post-translational modifications like glycosylation patterns (Senger and Karim, 2003; Goldman et al., 1998), or protein aggregation (Nesta et al., 2017).

 3) Long residence time of the product with the cells can lead to a variety of negative outcomes including additional modification of the protein (Nesta et al., 2017), degradation of the product, and inhibition of protein expression.

 In contrast, perfusion bioprocessing involves continuous feeding, clearing of waste products, and harvesting of protein product for up to several months at a time.
-For applications where a cell line is under-performing in fed batch, this is a necessary advantage to achieve higher yields.
+For applications where a cell line is under-performing in fed-batch, this is a necessary advantage to achieve higher yields.
 Perfusion processes accomplish longer runs through constant removal of waste and delivery of nutrients to extend cell line viability and stability, resulting in a greater overall protein yield.
 Similarly, continuous harvest of sensitive proteins allows for immediate storage of the product, protecting it to create a more consistent, stable, and higher quality final product.

 The Type: Perfusion adaptors versus perfusion solid-substrate bioreactors